mekb-turtle/pokeget/README.md

 ## Dependencies

-To run pokeget you will need is bash, cURL, and the GNU coreutils.
+To run pokeget you will need is bash, [cURL](https://curl.se/), and the [GNU](https://www.gnu.org/) coreutils.

-To install pokeget, you will need cURL if you don't clone the repository and instead use the install instructions.
+To install pokeget, you will need [cURL](https://curl.se/) if you don't clone the repository and instead use the install instructions.

-All dependencies are usually installed by default on most Linux distros, as this script is designed to run on GNU/Linux.
+All dependencies are usually installed by default on most Linux distros, as this script is designed to run on [GNU](https://www.gnu.org/)/[Linux](https://kernel.org/).

 It should also be able to run on macOS, however it has not been tested yet.

-*If you test it on **macOS**/**other non linux systems** you can open an issue with your results and they will be added in this section of the README.*
+*If you test it on **macOS**/**other non [Linux](https://kernel.org/) systems** you can open an issue with your results and they will be added in this section of the README.*

+## pokeget-lite

+pokeget-lite is a much simpler script in comparison to normal pokeget.
+*pokeget-lite is just under 50 sloc!*

+It has no flags or a config file, and is limited to small sprites only.
+It supports sprites up to gen 8 *including gen 8*.

+It still requires bash and [cURL](https://curl.se/), however if you plan to use it on a non-[GNU](https://www.gnu.org/) system such as [Alpine](https://alpinelinux.org/) you might have more success due to it not relying on any of the [GNU](https://www.gnu.org/) coreutils.

 ## Contributors